zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.in-array.rst

        // no value found
    }

-Your array will then be validated recursive to see if the given value is contained.
+Your array will then be validated recursively to see if the given value is contained.
 Additionally you could use ``setRecursive()`` to set this option afterwards and ``getRecursive()`` to retrieve it.

 .. code-block:: php